Thank you for visiting my poetry blog.

 The life of St. Francis “flowered” in many ways.

-Thirdly in the classic text “The Little Flowers of St. Francis“, and the many other writings about him.
+Thirdly in texts like “The Little Flowers of St. Francis” or “The Canticle of the Sun”, and the many other writings about St. Francis.

 Fourthly, in my own writing.
 These, and other texts and art about St. Francis, and other texts and artwork with connections to spirituality, have “flowered” in my own writing.
 I draw my inspiration as a writer from them.

 A few years ago, I noticed that I was getting inspired to write by what I read.
 This is not an uncommon experience for writers, of course, and if it is just copying then of course it is just plagiarism!

 Hoever, T.S.
 Eliot wrote that:

 “…we shall often find that not only the best, but the most individual parts of … work may be those in which the dead poets…assert their immortality most vigorously”

 Creativity is not always spontaneous.
 It can be developed and worked on consciously – I have discovered that I can do something to support my creative work in a structured way.

 I read a little each day, and stop when I find a thought stimulating.
 I often find that the words I have read are quite poetic, or potentially poetic at least, and they give me a springboard for my own writing.